Research Experience for Undergraduates (REU)

-Housing in an on-campus residence hall with other REU students is provided for non-local students, along with supplemental compensation for meals/incidentals for those living on campus.
-Students can also choose to live off campus in summer by subletting apartments or commuting from home.
+Housing in an on-campus residence hall with other REU students is provided for students from outside the University of Rochester, along with supplemental compensation for meals/incidentals for those living on campus.
+Students living locally may commute from home.

 Travel expenses to Rochester are provided for non-Rochester students.

-Most students must have completed at least four semesters of college physics and math.
-Students should have an overall GPA of 3.0 or greater, with a major in physics or related field.
+Most applicants will have completed four semesters of college physics and math.
+Students should have a strong GPA with a major in physics or related field.
 Computer programming coursework and/or experience is a plus.

-Preference will be given to students interested in research and/or considering an advanced degree.
-Members of under-represented minorities or students with disabilities are strongly encouraged to apply.
+Students interested in research and/or considering an advanced degree, members of under-represented minorities and students from colleges that lack comparable research are strongly encouraged to apply.

 Participants in the REU program must be US citizens or permanent residents.
-Students who have completed their bachelor degree by May of this academic year are not eligible for the program.
+Students who will complete their bachelor degree by May of this academic year are not eligible for the program.